 This Cinderella cocktail is fruity, creamy and a lovely shade of blue that comes from using blue curacao.

-Be careful not to drink too many of these glass slipper martinis though, or you might just lose your shoe, like Cinderella did.
+Be careful not to drink too many of these glass slipper martinis though, or you might just lose your shoe!

 Why use blue in this Cinderella drink?

-There is some controversy about the colors at the ball in the movie Cinderella.
+There is some controversy about the colors at the ball in the original movie.
 What seems to start out as white turns blue during the ball.

-That makes this blue drink – called a Cinderella Glass Slipper – the perfect choice for a Disney movie night or a Galentine’s Day celebration.
+That makes this blue drink – called a Cinderella Glass Slipper – the perfect choice for a chick flick movie night or a Galentine’s Day celebration.

-The original Disney inspired version of this drink uses blueberry vodka, whipped cream vodka and cream.
+The original fantasy inspired version of this drink uses blueberry vodka, whipped cream vodka and cream.

 Adding cream to the cocktail gives the drink a creamy blue hue reminiscent of the color of Cinderella’s ball gown.